NicSterian/a1-service-expert/CONTEXT.md

 **Summary of user direction**

 - Logged-in users should see a header profile pill showing their stored title/name (falling back to email) with menu actions: Edit details, View bookings, Log out.
 Each action should route into the My Account experience rather than inline modals.
-- The legacy contact/login panel on the confirm-booking step must be redesigned with the darker ÔøΩcardÔøΩ aesthetic, remove redundant summary panels, and require the full personal details inline when creating an account while logged out.
+- The legacy contact/login panel on the confirm-booking step must be redesigned with the darker ìcardî aesthetic, remove redundant summary panels, and require the full personal details inline when creating an account while logged out.
 - Account creation/confirmation must capture full customer profile details, store them on the `User` record (title, names, addresses, phones, marketing opt-in, notes, timestamps, registration IP), and log login sessions (IP/timestamp) in a dedicated table.
-- The My Account page needs a refresh: drop email verification messaging, retain the hero with welcome + ÔøΩBook another visitÔøΩ, add editable cards for profile details and change-password, show booking history cards that navigate to a dedicated booking detail view.
+- The My Account page needs a refresh: drop email verification messaging, retain the hero with welcome + ìBook another visitî, add editable cards for profile details and change-password, show booking history cards that navigate to a dedicated booking detail view.
 Admins should be redirected to the admin dashboard instead of seeing this page.
-Booking detail view should expose the full booking summary with a ÔøΩBook another visitÔøΩ CTA.
+Booking detail view should expose the full booking summary with a ìBook another visitî CTA.
 - Replace Google reCAPTCHA with Cloudflare Turnstile across registration/confirmation, keep dev bypass, and expose an admin toggle to disable/enable it.
 Remove any lingering Google widget.
 - Confirmation emails should use new templates (customer + staff), send to all configured recipients plus `support@a1serviceexpert.com`, and match the brand styling using `logo-a1.png`.
 - Ensure the confirm button enables correctly once all data is valid, and wire confirmation emails + staff notifications post-confirmation.